dmytrobazavluk/tasks/PROGRESS.md

 4. **Backward Compatibility** — Auto-migration handles old string-based format seamlessly

 ### Test Coverage Improvements
-- Added 11 new tests for countdown/scheduling behavior
+- Added 5 new tests for projects feature
-- Added 8 new tests for category features
+- Added 2 new tests for "soon" scheduling and Future tab visibility
-- Added 7 new tests for export/import functionality
+- Added 1 new test for correct future task ordering
+- Updated export/import tests to verify projects are included
-- Total: 51 tests (up from 49), all passing
+- Total: 56 tests (up from 51), all passing

 ---